Majalengka

 Majalengka (ᮙᮏᮜᮦᮀᮊ) is a town and district in West Java, Indonesia.
 The district is the regency seat of Majalengka Regency.
-At the 2010 Census, the district had a population of 68,871, of which the town (comprising the communities of Majalengka Wetan and Majalengka Kulon) had a population of 20,906.
-At the 2020 Census, the town population had decreased to 20,549, while the district had 73,420 inhabitants in mid 2021.
+At the 2010 Census, the district had a population of 68,871, of which the town (comprising the two kelurahan of Majalengka Wetan and Majalengka Kulon) had a population of 20,906.
+At the 2020 Census, the town population had decreased to 20,549, while the district had 74,107 inhabitants in mid 2024.

-In Rajaguluh, one of the villages in Majalengka, 20 km from the town of Majalengka, there is a traditional food called "pedesan bebek" which tastes very good and a little bit spicy.
+In Rajaguluh, one of the villages in Majalengka, 20 km from the town of Majalengka, there is a traditional food called "pedesan bebek", which is considered a little bit spicy.

 Administrative divisions

-Majalengka consists of 14 villages (Kelurahan or Desa) which are as follows:
+Majalengka consists of 14 villages (kelurahan or desa) which are as follows: